HecticHiccups/Romanova/README.md

 ## Romanova (General Assembly Hackathon)
 A 12 hour hackathon in teams of four.
-We were given the theme of Machines vs Hum anity where we develop applications that help bring the apocolopyse of Artificia lly Intelligent Robots.
+We were given the theme of Machines vs Hum- anity where we develop applications that help bring the apocolopyse of Artificia- lly Intelligent Robots.
 Romanova is an AI-based web app that when given a picture selects humans to kill , but if the humans are programmers they get to live.